|Me on the ferry|

 I barely slept last night.
 I’d like to think it was from too much pasta but, yeah, I was looking forward to today’s date.
 This one felt different.
 I was truly interested, fully invested.
 I wanted it to work.
 My alarm went off at 6:45, I got up, fed the dog and then headed out while it was still dark to fit in a jog.
 I hate any form of morning exercise, but with the date set for the middle of the day, an early run was the only option.

 Back home, I decided to forego the electric shave for a smoother, bloodier process.
-I spritzed on my new Hermès cologne—can’t where it in the workplace; everything is scent sensitive.
+I spritzed on my new Hermès cologne—can’t wear it in the workplace; everything is scent sensitive.
 I tried on a half dozen shirts multiple times and went through equally indecisive rounds for pants, socks and shoes.
 Sometimes that dang ferry is a blessing.
 It’s the only thing that got me out the door.

 The sailing was beautiful: sunshine, a hot cup of Starbucks, a little table to do some writing.
 Then, the text came.